 Dear (name of the tenant),

-Your failure to stop the renovation process at the premises you have been given the possession of will result in some legal actions against you.
-Please bear in mind that if you don’t stop the renovation by the deadline, the landlord will hold a right to ask you to vacate the premises.
+Your failure to stop the renovation process at the premises you have been given possession of will result in some legal actions against you.
+Please bear in mind that if you don’t stop the renovation by the deadline, the landlord will have the right to ask you to vacate the premises.

 Regards,